Annular tear prevention

 - Exercise regularly

-All of these recommendations are ways to maintain a strong, supple spine and help combat the natural degeneration that takes place.
-However, sometimes symptoms are unavoidable and you must instead turn to treatment options.
+These recommendations are ways to maintain a strong spine and help combat the natural degeneration that takes place.
+However, even if symptoms do develop, there are a wide range of treatment options available.